jagadishramasamy/metsynd/README.md

 Gender - Gender in Male or Female

-WC -Wasit Circumference in cm
+WC -Waist Circumference in cm

 TG - Triglycerides in mg/dL